-Who does not love a bowl of fresh salads greens; I can tell you from experience, homegrown lettuce far exceeds the taste grocery store lettuce.
+Who does not love a bowl of fresh salads greens; I can tell you from experience, homegrown lettuce far exceeds the taste grocery store lettuce and I’ll show you how to save lettuce seeds so you never have to buy lettuce seeds again.
 Growing lettuce is so easy, rewarding and cheap!
 It’s especially cheap when you learn how to harvest lettuce seeds.
 Let’s dive in to see how you can easily start growing your own lettuce and never buy lettuce seeds again!

 Lettuce plants are all self pollinating, but it is not impossible for insects to cross pollinate varieties.
 If you are growing different varieties of lettuce and plan to seed save, either isolate the varieties by putting at least 150′ between them or put mesh bags over the seed heads you wish to save.